aj-ouzts/aj-ouzts.github.io/Core_Values/Diligence.md

 ### Reflection

 Diligence is a value that finds ways to impact all my other values.
-It’s fundamental to hard work and practice and is the antithesis to procrastination.
-The more I practice diligence the more I desire to grow in all aspects of my personhood.
-I find that a close relative to diligence is discipline and they work in tandem to produce consistent excellence and results.
-I believe being consistent and dependable are qualities worth embodying and being know for.
-So I definitely strive to grow in being diligent.
+It’s fundamental to hard work and practice and is the antithesis of procrastination.
+The more I practice diligence, the more I desire to grow in all aspects of my personhood.
+I find that a close relative to diligence is discipline, and they work in tandem to produce consistent excellence and results.
+I believe being consistent and dependable are qualities worth embodying and for being known.
+So I strive to grow in being diligent.